project-fifo/docs/general/rightmanagement.rst

    Permissions can be given to both users and roles, however it best practice to concentrate on using roles to organize permissions.

-*FiFo*'s permission system uses a nested tree to represent its permissions going from the general to the sepecific.
-Generally the second level is the UUID of the element with the exeption of the ``cloud`` tree.
+*FiFo*'s permission system uses a nested tree to represent its permissions going from the general to the specific.
+Generally the second level is the UUID of the element with the exception of the ``cloud`` tree.

   ::